VictorSbrissa/VictorSbrissa/README.md

 <h3 align="middle">A passionate ServiceNow developer from Brazil!!</h3>
 <img align="right" alt="coding" width="300" src="https://media0.giphy.com/media/L8K62iTDkzGX6/giphy.gif?cid=790b761109bcf2d1c119b281aa4f6b65ea6e5e2074a56d47&rid=giphy.gif&ct=g">

+As a technology lover, he chose to develop his career through this aspect, taking on a new journey.
+Starting in a Technical Consultancy - ServiceNow, being certified with CSA and CIS-ITSM supporting Application Development (ITSM and CSM Modules) by supporting Agile methodology - SCRUM.
+Com, use of JavaScript, HTML, CSS for execution.

 - 🌱 I’m currently learning **Angular, HTTP, CSS, TypeScript, JavaScript**
 - 📫 How to reach me: **www.linkedin.com/in/victor-sbrissa**

+Development and support in Dynamics365 - CSM Module:

+- Back-End development in C# / .NET with RestAPI integrations
+- Survey and preparation of technical documentation, using swagger, confluence

 <h3 align="left">Connect with me!</h3>
 <p align="left">